:: Last updated 6/28/2014 ::

 The show's writer, X. Atencio, provided his own voice for the foreboding "breakdown" spiels and some "unload" spiels that never materialized.

-The 30th Anniversary disc and Haunted Mansion Holiday/Scarols recordings can be purchased via Amazon.
+The Haunted Mansion CD and Haunted Mansion Holiday/Scarols recordings can also be purchased via Amazon.
 To order, visit our Astore.

 The music box version of Grim Grinning Ghosts that plays when I load the Better Haunts main page - where's it from?